ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/customising-the-grid/index.md

 We should now see our mission column with a heavy font-weight:

-***TODO: Add example w/ cell font weight***
+<grid-example title='Cell Class Example' name='cell-class-example' type='generated' options='{ "exampleHeight": 550 }'></grid-example>

 ### Applying Styles Dynamically

-Styles can be dynamically applied to rows or cells using __Row Class Rules__ and __Cell Class Rules__, respectively.
+Styles can also be dynamically applied to rows with __Row Class Rules__ and cells with __Cell Class Rules__.

-Class Rules are applied in the same way as classes, but rather than supplying the selector name, we provide a JavaScript map where the keys are the selectors and the values are functions that describe when the selectors should be applied.
+__Row Class Rules__ are configured by providing a JavaScript map to the `rowClassRules` prop where the keys are the css selectors and the values are functions that describe when the selectors should be applied.

 Let's try this out by adding a few new selectors to our `styles.css` file to control the colour of the row when hovered: